SimonSubokLee/ston-docs-son/admin/intro.rst

 Advantages of adopting the edge server are listed in the following application examples.

-Games
+Gaming
 ----------------------------

-Traditionally, game services require excessive bandwidth.
-In addition, there are various categories in the game service, from capitalized Masterpiece games to casual games.
-Explosive growth in smartphone games and the proliferation thereof diversified the game service form.
+Traditionally, gaming services require high bandwidth.
+In addition, there are a number of categories in the game service, from 'Masterpiece' games to casual ones.
+Gaming from smartphones is booming and services are diversified.

 .. figure:: img/icons_game.png
    :align: center